Aural Sculpture: Releases

 The cassette version of the album had a ZX Spectrum computer program called Aural Quest at the end of the tape, which could be loaded using the Spectrum's usual tape loading method.
-The program was an adventure game written using a framework called The Quill.
-Preceding the program was a short explanation of the following squeal, which was voiced by keyboardist Dave Greenfield.
+The program was an adventure game written using a framework called The Quill by Mike Turner of Star Dreams and keyboardist Dave Greenfield who had known Turner since the age of 11.
+Preceding the program was a short explanation of the following squeal voiced by Greenfield.

 The 1999 Japanese CD reissue by Epic included six bonus tracks: "In One Door", "Hot Club", "Achilles Heel", "Place de Victoires", "Vladimir Goes to Havana" and "The Aural Sculpture Manifesto".
 Epic released a remastered edition in 2001 with eight bonus tracks, some of which featured on the Japanese reissue.
 In 2011, the Dutch vinyl-only label Music On Vinyl released a remastered two-disc edition with ten bonus tracks.
 A remastered HDCD limited Collector's Edition was released by Epic in 2014, in a vinyl replica-format with cardboard jacket, paper inner sleeve and a black, groove-texture disc with a replica label.
 In 2019, the band self-released a 35th anniversary two-disc vinyl edition, individually hand numbered and limited to 1000 copies.
 The second 14 track bonus album contains B-sides and live recordings.